dustinpfister/blog_posts/_posts/express-request-headers.md

 layout: post
 categories: express
 id: 197
-updated: 2021-03-23 10:46:55
+updated: 2021-03-23 10:48:12
-version: 1.6
+version: 1.7
 ---

 When receiving an http request from a client, that request will contain all kinds of headers that tell the server useful information about the request.
 The subject of headers in general can eat up a lot of time becuase there are a lot of them.
 However there are great resources such as at [Mozilla as usual that outline what all the typical standard headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) are when it comes to http requests.
+This is however a post on expressjs a tired yet true nodejs framework and how to work with incoming request headers.

-In this post I will be quickly covering some examples of how to work with request headers in [express.js](https://expressjs.com/) with some help with the [req.get method](http://expressjs.com/en/api.html#req.get) method, and the req.headers array that can be found in a request object.
+So then in this post I will be quickly covering some examples of how to work with request headers in [express.js](https://expressjs.com/) with some help with the [req.get method](http://expressjs.com/en/api.html#req.get) method, and the req.headers array that can be found in a request object.

 <!-- more -->